 By the hand of aliens;

 Most commentators take this imagery to apply to the great archangel Lucifer, Satan, which probably happened early in creation week.
-See above notes.
+See above notes.11 Moreover the word of the LORD came to me, saying,

 12 “Son of man, take up a lamentation for the king of Tyre, and say to him, ‘Thus says the Lord GOD: